biwano/vue-forms-mixin/README.md

 The syntax is `validationMethod(model, param1, param2, param3)`.
 The data-validation-reference attribute is used to bind result to a reference, this reference can be used afterwards to access validation attributes in the validation object (see below) or when using the getValidationError method.

+Check the [test component](https://github.com/biwano/vue-forms-mixin/blob/master/test/form.js) for a complete example.
+Or see below for a quickie.

 Exemple:

 ```javascript